khalidaria/Make-it-Rain-game-/README.md

 # Make-it-Rain-game-

-Insipred by 'Make it Rain' mobile game.
+Duplicate of 'Make it Rain' mobile game.

+*Testing my HTML CSS and Javascript skills
+*All the code written by me, not copied